Universal Product Code: IBM proposal

 Laurer returned to the original character set with twenty characters but four of those were two pairs with the same Delta C reading.
 He decided to use them all.
 To distinguish between the pairs he would measure one bar width in each of the pairs to distinguish them from each other.
 For each pair those bars would be one or two units wide.

-Laurer didn't apply Baumeister's equations to this set.
+Laurer did not apply Baumeister's equations to this set.
 He felt just one bar width measurement would not be too serious.
 As it turned out it would have required over fifty percent increase in width and height for an area increase of more than double.
 Laurer later admitted these four characters in each set were responsible for most of the scanner read errors.

 David Savir, a mathematician, was given the task of proving the symbol could be printed and would meet the reliability requirements, and was most likely unaware of Baumeister's equations.
-He and Laurer added two more digits to the ten for error correction and detection.
+He and Laurer added two more digits to the ten for error detection and correction.

 Then they decided to add odd/even parity to the number of units filled with bars in each side.
 Odd/even parity is a technique used to detect any odd number of bit errors in a bit stream.
 They decided to use odd on one half and even on the other.
 This would provide additional indication of which half ticket was being read.
 This meant that every bar width had to be read accurately to provide a good reading.
 It also meant every space would also be known.

 Requiring every bit width to be read precisely basically nullified the Delta C advantage except for the Delta C reference measurement.
 Only the strange character set and the size of the label remains as a shadow of the Delta C code.
 The size was still that calculated for pure Delta C. If the label size had been properly recalculated, taking into account the required bar width measurements the label would have been far too large to be acceptable.

 Mechanical engineering and electronic circuit design commonly require worst case designs using known tolerances.
 Many engineers working with bar codes had little experience with such things and used somewhat intuitive methods.
 This was the cause of the poor performance of the Delta B code and quite likely the failure of RCA's bull's eye scanner.

 The following table shows the workable labels, available in the early 1970s, with their sizes.

 This is assuming a bull's eye with the same information and reliable readability.